FAQ

 When a filtered sample has fewer than 15 qualifying games, PriCalc shows an amber warning.
 This doesn't mean the result is meaningless — it means the range is wider and you should treat the data as a signal rather than a verdict.
 The math still runs; it just tells you when to be more careful.

-It's the statistical method PriCalc uses to calculate the probability range.
-Instead of showing a raw hit rate (e.g., '60%'), it shows a range that reflects how confident the estimate is given the sample size.
+Instead of showing a single number (e.g., '60%'), PriCalc shows a range that reflects how confident the estimate is given the sample size.
 Fewer games = wider range.
 More games = tighter range.
 This prevents the false precision that comes from treating small samples as definitive.

 What is Empirical Bayes shrinkage?